tgmgroup/Cloudflare-Subdomain-AutoIP-Updater/README.md

 This script creates 3 files:
 1. an initializing script that creates and runs everything: cf_ip_script_creator.sh
-2. a script that gets all the CF details from you cf_ip_updater_creator.sh
+2. a script that gets all the CF details from you: cf_ip_updater_creator.sh
 3. a script that updates the subdomain IP address: cf_ip_updater.sh

 Put the 3rd script (*cf_ip_updater.sh*) into a cron job to run every 5 or 15 minutes or so so that you can use access your system anywhere.